Alpine Municipal Court

 Alpine, Texas 79830

 Municipal Court is held in the Council Chambers, located at 803 West Holland, Alpine, Texas.
 You must be scheduled to appear.
 See the Calendar above for upcoming court dates.
 For a listing of those scheduled appear, click the applicable docket on the left.

-Note: Dockets are posted at least 72 hours in advance to the court setting.
+Note: Dockets are posted before the court setting.
 You can view the dockets here:

 If you were issued a ticket from a City of Alpine Police Officer you must appear either in person or by mail by that date.
 Your appearance date is listed on your citation directly below your electronic signature.
 This Appear on or Before date is usually 10 calendar days from the date of offense.
 The Alpine Municipal Court does not require your appearance before the judge in open court if you are an adult.
 You have options to dispose of your citation at your convenience at the Municipal Court Clerk's Office, as long as you do so on or before the appearance date listed.